redoeyeo/mp3_saver/README.md

 ---
 A simple python script from which you can download the songs by just entering the name.
 You can also download by entering a list of name, youtube link or list of youtube links.

-You can try that online.
-Here is the link ->  http://mp3.amanroy.me

 [![asciicast](https://asciinema.org/a/222455.svg)](https://asciinema.org/a/222455)